GavinHuttley/tib/source/python/dictionaries.rst

 .. note:: Only immutable data types can be used for dictionary keys.

 Using the ``dict()`` function allows a quite different approach that can only be applied if the keys are going to be strings.
 In this approach, the keys become argument names to ``dict()`` and the values are assigned to them in the function call.
-In the following notice that we remove the quotes from the key and the assignment is done using ``=``.
+In the following, notice that we use what a standard keyword argument statement within a function call -- we remove the quotes from the key and use ``=`` to assign the value.

 .. jupyter-execute::
     :linenos: